OSeMOSYS/otoole/docs/examples.rst

 Objective
 ~~~~~~~~~

-Process solutions from GLPK_, CBC_, Gurobi_, and CPLEX_.
+Process solutions from GLPK_, CBC_, HiGHS_, Gurobi_, and CPLEX_.
 This example assumes
 you have an existing GNU MathProg datafile called ``simplicity.txt`` (from the
 previous example).